 Price: Adults CHF 10; Children (6 to 16) CHF2

-We bet you've heard of the Grand Canyon being a magnificent sight, but the Swiss Grand Canyon is no less.
+6. Swiss Grand Canyon: We bet you've heard that the Grand Canyon is a magnificent sight.
+Still, the Swiss Grand Canyon is no longer miniature.
 A deep gorge surrounded by sprawling meadows and cliffs is what you can expect to see at the Swiss Grand Canyon.

 Location: 7104, Versam, Switzerland

 Price: Adults CHF 24; Children (6 to 16) CHF12

 7. Jungfraujoch: Your Switzerland trip isn't complete without a view from 'The Top Of Europe', more popularly known as the Jungfraujoch Mountains!
 Once you reach the Jungfraujoch train station, a short train journey takes you to the summit, where you can admire the enchanting scenery all around.